Foreign Accounts Compliance

 IRS Increased Overseas Account Reporting Enforcement

-One of the most difficult aspects of getting compliant with the IRS and international tax, is trying to understand whether or not you are even required to file certain international reporting forms.
+Oftentimes, one of the most difficult aspects of getting compliant with the IRS and international tax, is simply trying to understand whether or not you are even required to file certain international reporting forms.

 Common questions, include: